Joseph Liu Yuanren

-Joseph Liu Yuanren (刘元仁; 16 March 1923 - 20 April 2005) was a Chinese Catholic Bishop of the Diocese of Jiangsu, China.
+Joseph Liu Yuanren (刘元仁; 16 March 1923 – 20 April 2005) was a Chinese Catholic prelate who served as Archbishop of Nanking from 1998 to 2005.
 He also served as vice-president of Chinese Patriotic Catholic Association from 1998 until his death in 2005.

 He was a member of the Standing Committee of the Chinese People's Political Consultative Conference.

 Biography

 Liu was born in Qidong, Jiangsu, on March 16, 1923, to a Catholic family.
 His six generations of ancestors were Catholics.
 After graduating from the Xilei Middle School, he was accepted to the Haimen Catholic College of Literature.
 He became a priest on June 3, 1953 in Xuhui District of Shanghai.

-He taught at his alma mater between 1953 and 1958.
-After the 3rd Plenary Session of the 11th Central Committee of the Communist Party of China, the policy of religious freedom was implemented.
+Liu taught at his alma mater between 1953 and 1958.
 In 1982 he was a pastor of the Cathedral of the Immaculate Conception, Nanjing, Jiangsu.
 In May 1992 he was appointed as vice-president of the National Seminary of the Chinese Catholic Church.

-In December 1993 he had been made a bishop of the Catholic Diocese of Nanjing without consent of the pope and was excommunicated latae sententiae.
-In 1998 he was elected president of the Bishops Conference of the Catholic Church in China (BCCCC), president of the National Seminary of the Chinese Catholic Church and vice-president of Chinese Patriotic Catholic Association.
+In December 1993, Lui was named Archbishop of Nanjing without consent of the pope and was excommunicated latae sententiae.
+In 1998 he was elected president of the Bishops Conference of the Catholic Church in China, president of the National Seminary of the Chinese Catholic Church and vice-president of Chinese Patriotic Catholic Association.
 In 2004 he was elected vice-president of the China Religious Peace Commission.

 He died on April 20, 2005.